25 Different Types of Wasps in Colorado

 by Judy Gallagher is licensed under CC BY 2.0

-The five-banded thynnid wasp is a relatively large species of wasp that can be found throughout Colorado.
+The five-banded thynnid wasp is a relatively large species found throughout Colorado.

 Its body is black with distinctive yellow bands on the front and rear of its abdomen.